sarat534/LSRE---Sarat-Chandra/Seminars/seminarnotes.md

 Question marks or Problem Children: In this there is a sudden growth and the resources utilization is high.
 These have a low market share.
 Stars: In this the market share is high with an increase in the market growth.

+**Articles**

+**Towards a reference Framework for Software Product Management**

+The product management is a typical task.
+The product management is handled by a product manager.
+The manager is responsible release and managing the requirements by considering the stakeholders.
+The basic framework structure is to identify the scope of work.
+Reference frame work is divided into four categories.
+They are Portfolio management, Product roadmapping, requirements management and release planning.
+Portfolio management: The product development strategy in the portfolio management consists of partnering and contracting, product lifecycle management, market trend identification and product line identification.
+Product roadmapping: The roadmapping consist of theme identification, core asset identification and roadmap construction.
+Requirements management: In the requirements management the main is requirements gathering, requirements identification and organizing the requirements.
+Release planning: The release plan consists requirements prioritization, selection of requirements, release definition, scope change management, release validation and launch preparation.

 # Seminar 3